then/then-request/README.md

  - `headers` - http headers (default: `{}`)
  - `body` - body for PATCH, POST and PUT requests.
 Must be a `Buffer` or `String` (only strings are accepted client side)
  - `json` - sets `body` but to JSON representation of value and adds `Content-type: application/json`.
 Does not have any affect on how the response is treated.
+ - `form` - You can pass a `FormData` instance to the `form` option, this will manage all the appropriate headers for you.
+Does not have any affect on how the response is treated.
  - `cache` - only used in node.js (browsers already have their own caches) Can be `'memory'`, `'file'` or your own custom implementaton (see https://github.com/ForbesLindesay/http-basic#implementing-a-cache).
  - `followRedirects` - defaults to `true` but can be explicitly set to `false` on node.js to prevent then-request following redirects automatically.
  - `maxRedirects` - sets the maximum number of redirects to follow before erroring on node.js (default: `Infinity`)